 - Plumbing Vents: These vents provide ventilation to your home’s plumbing.
 They’ll need specific flashing.

 Roof ventilation allows for greater airflow throughout your attic space, which prevents overheating and moisture build-up.
-This helps prevent major damage or significant health risks.
+This helps prevent moisture buildup and extreme temperature fluctuations.
+Ultimately, allowing your home to breathe ensures that all the other parts of a roof remain structurally sound and protected from internal decay or ice damage.

 Don’t Forget These Additional Roof Design Elements!